 Q – What if I’m supposed to be paying child support and I’m no longer able to make the payments?

 A – In these situations, the best thing to do is to petition the court to modify (or possibly terminate) the child support payments ASAP.
 Simply defaulting on payments can lead to the enforcement actions listed above; when, however, job loss, the development of a health problem or other significant circumstances change your financial situation and you cannot satisfy your child support payments, the court can review the circumstances and adjust the obligation accordingly.

 Need More Answers?
-Contact a Portland Family Law Attorney at Helzer & Cromar, LLP
+Contact a Beaverton Family Law Attorney at Helzer & Cromar, LLP

 If you are dealing with a child support issue or need experienced help resolving any other family legal matter, you can turn to a Portland family law attorney at Helzar & Cromar, LLP for aggressive, compassionate representation moving forward.